mattsahr/kaboom/README.md

 ```

 This should start a server at `localhost:5000` that hot loads the svelte code.

+The `npm run dev` is good for developing.
+When you're happy with your changes,
+run `npm run build` to bundle the app for wider use.

 Most of the code is in `/kaboom/app/templates/`
 Some of the framework stuff is in `/kaboom/app/base/`